Laiyang9319/Coding-in-R-for-Policy-Analytics/index.md

 ## C. Course Objectives

-This course, Foundations of Data Science I, will cover the building blocks of data programming in R. We will learn about variables, operators, functions, dataset construction, group structure in data, visualization, and simulation.
+This course, Introduction to Data Science, will cover the building blocks of data programming in R. We will learn about variables, operators, functions, dataset construction, group structure in data, visualization, and simulation.
 Students will also be introduced to markdown documents and automated reporting.

 The five main learning objectives for the course are: